Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 Missouri Performance Insights

-- The Missouri Tigers' +173 scoring differential (outscoring opponents by 5.1 points per game) is a result of scoring 79.4 points per game (22nd in college basketball) while allowing 74.3 per contest (298th in college basketball).

-- Missouri loses the rebound battle by 6.5 boards on average. it collects 27.6 rebounds per game, which ranks 355th in college basketball, while its opponents grab 34.1 per outing.

-- Missouri makes 9.4 three-pointers per game (22nd in college basketball) compared to its opponents' 8.7.
-It shoots 36.2% from deep while its opponents hit 34.9% from long range.
+- Missouri hits 9.4 three-pointers per game (21st in college basketball) at a 36.2% rate (68th in college basketball), compared to the 8.7 its opponents make while shooting 34.9% from deep.

-- The Missouri Tigers rank 28th in college basketball with 100.2 points scored per 100 possessions, and 250th in college basketball defensively with 93.8 points conceded per 100 possessions.

-- Missouri has won the turnover battle by 5.7 turnovers per game, committing 10.6 (49th in college basketball action) while forcing 16.3 (eighth in college basketball).
+- Missouri wins the turnover battle by 5.7 per game, committing 10.6 (49th in college basketball) while its opponents average 16.3.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.